fivesqrd/bego/README.md

 }
 ```

+## Instantiating a table ##
-Now the table is ready to be used throughout your app...
+Instantiate the tables you need throughout your app...
 ```
 $config = [
     'version' => 'latest',